 In the absence of symptoms and of known exposure to a COVID-19 case

-Henceforth, the FOPH recommends personalised testing with a rapid antigen test.
-Referred to as a "comfort test", this kind of test can be carried out, for example, before visiting a vulnerable relative or before taking part in an event involving several people not living in the same household, in order to limit the risk of transmission.
-These tests are reimbursed by the Confederation at a rate of 1 test per week and per person.
+Henceforth, the FOPH recommends personalised testing with a rapid antigen test or self-test.
+Referred to as a "comfort test", the rapid antigen test can be carried out, for example, before visiting a vulnerable relative or before taking part in an event involving several people not living in the same household, or for travel, in order to limit the risk of transmission.

 - 90% of COVID-19 cases occur within 7 days of the last contact with a positive person.